jarntz/jarntz/README.md

 # Hey there 👋 — my name is Jordy

-I'm a front-end developer and Media Design Student from The Netherlands 🇳🇱
+I'm a creative developer from The Netherlands 🇳🇱

 <br>